 Remember, there are typically two things asked of you in the emergency medical training exam: (1) a missing piece of knowledge or (2) the next step that should be taken.

 Now that you know what is required of you, review the patient scenario.
-If it’s a particularly long and complex scenario you could distill the key points into a few words or a single sentence; although you should be cautioned about squandering too much time.
+If it’s a particularly long and complex scenario, you could distill the key points into a few words or a single sentence.
+However, you should be careful about squandering too much time.

 What’s the patient’s likely diagnosis?
 What next steps should you take?
 What are the most prudent interventions?
 Without looking at the answer choices, think or even write down your answer.